 century, it is young people who are discovering and enjoying that brand of output - on bar and pub music systems.
 No radio programmers are going to notice though!
 Radio 2's idea of Easy Listening, right from the day

 that they were supposed to be a substitute for the stations broadcasting from the seas, has always been dodgy (largely the easier listening pop and rock of the day).

 The description of myself as a jock is, in the context of Radio 390, exclusively shorthand.
 Although the worst excesses of camp and treacly presentation were finished by the time I reached Red Sands and we were allowed

 to actually mention our names on air (only at the start and end of programmes, mind!) we were announcers and presenters and even I had to hold the waffle.
 Lee Gilbert had the most polished

 and sublime ‘that-was-this-is’ act going.

 Departing the fort (see photo of sad men on boat in my photo album), I was leaving behind not just the enjoyment of live broadcasting on such a sexy, beautifully received frequency at the lower

 end of the medium wave band (773 kHz - although in those days I think we might still have been on kilocycles not kilohertz).
-I was also, with Ross Brown and Peter Barclay, a librarian.
+I was also, with Ross Brown and Peter Berkeley, a librarian.
 Being

 responsible for building programmes, we were, of course, more accurately, producers.